timberlac/Helmet_tactical_adaptations/README.md

 ## 3D printings
-However the only tactical helmet is not enough and I have to build mecanical interfaces for supports : **frontal adaptator NVG** for the camera, **lateral interface** for the command and a **behind interface** for supply interface guaranteeing the safety in all circumstances.
+However the only tactical helmet is not enough and I have to build mecanical interfaces for supports : **frontal adaptator NVG** for the camera, **lateral interface** for the command and a **behind interface** for suppply guaranteeing the safety in all circumstances.